MrBarman/JAVA/Java8AndAbove/src/Streams/Readme.md

     - Operations that closes a Stream are called Terminal Operation e.g. collect
     - Intermediate operations return another Stram as return type.
 On the other hand terminal oprations produce any non stream value such as List, Integer or even void(forEach) from a stream pipeline

+### Short circuit operations
+    - Operations that don't need to process the whole stream to produce results are refered as short circuit operations e.g. - fineAny, anyMatch, findFirst etc

+### Stateless vs Stateful operations
+    - Operations such as filter take each element from the input stream and produce a result.
+They don't need to maintain a previous state for performing these ops.
+These kind of oprations are known as Stateless operations.
+    - Some operations such as sorted, distinct require knowledge of previous history to do their job.
+These kind of ops are are called Stateful operations.
+The storage requirement for such operations are unbounded.